compulim/promise-critical-section/README.md

 # promise-critical-section

-Allows only one asynchronous operation to run every time.
+Allows only one asynchronous operation to run at a time.

 Although JavaScript is single-threaded, there are times you may want to limit number of asynchronous operation to enter a block simultaneously.
 For example,

 * Pooling a single resource
-* Running a series of asynchronous steps one-by-one
+* Running a series of asynchronous steps without interruptions

 ## How to use